9kSoftware/plaid_rails/README.md

 This gem is a Rails Engine to provide an interface to [Plaid](http://plaid.com) using the plaid-ruby api

+PlaidRails provides these features:

+* Accepts webhooks callbacks from plaid to manage transaction requests or errors
+* Configures Plaid Link to easily connect with the banks
+* Stores bank details to use within your application

 ## Installation

 Add the gem to your app